 I've been a musician since age 3, when I started taking private lessons for violin.
 I was in my middle school orchestra for all 3 years there, and when I went to high school, I became the concertmaster for the intermediate orchestra.
 I arranged Smooth Criminal, which we played at one of our concerts.
 It didn't go well for various reasons.

 Come sophomore year, I was in the advanced level.
-I didn't arrange anything that year, partially because I was still scarred from the previous year's performance.
+I didn't arrange anything that year, partially because I was worried about a repeat of the previous year's performance.
 I was still in orchestra, and continued to thoroughly enjoy it.
-Junior year, I decided to arrange Far Over the Misty Mountains Cold, or just The Misty Mountains, from The Hobbit.
+Junior year, I decided to arrange Far Over the Misty Mountains Cold from The Hobbit.
 That went really well.
 The feeling of pride after that one was amazing.

 My senior year, four significant things happened.
 First, I sadly had to take a break from private lessons, because of my workload at school.
 Second, I became the concertmaster once again, but for the advanced level.
 I wasn't in Chamber, but I was fine with that.
 Music isn't my main focus for my career, nor do I see it as a competition.
 Third, I composed my first piece.
 I loved doing arrangements, but I hadn't been able to put together a piece of my own before.
 That changed one day.
 How?
 No clue.
 But out of that came Judy's Waltz, named for my girlfriend.